Helena Forti: Dresden 1911–1925

 and in Italy.
 She appeared in the concerts of the summer season of 1920 in Toeplitz Schonau.

-In 1914 Forti appeared for her only season at the Bayreuth Festsical as Sieglinde in Die Walküre and Kundry in Parsifal.
+In 1914 Forti appeared for her only season at the Bayreuth Festival as Sieglinde in Die Walküre and Kundry in Parsifal.
 Bühne und Welt wrote: "It was an event.
 No stage should have two such powerful Kundry-interpreters at the same time.
 Forti drew from the depths of all femininity, and was – in her internalization, and lightly consuming ecstasy, of indescribable urgency.
 One experienced the mystery of compassion."